Logical blocks for fault-tolerant topological quantum computation: Simulating logical blocks

 \subsection{Simulation details}

-To perform simulations of complex logical block arrangements, we implement the template in software as a cubical complex with labelled 2-cells.
-Each template corresponds to a set of physical operations, and can be used together with a set of rules (building upon the description in Sec.~\ref{sec:topological_fbqc}) to automatically generate a set of syndrome graphs (as defined below), and a set of bit-masks representing the logical membranes thereon.
+To perform simulations of complex logical block arrangements, we implement the template in software as a cubical complex with labeled 2-cells.
+Each template corresponds to a set of physical operations, and can be used together with a set of rules (building upon the description in Sec.~\ref{sec:topological_fbqc}) to automatically generate a set of syndrome graphs (as defined below), and a set of bit masks representing the logical membranes thereon.
 We can subsequently use these syndrome graphs to perform sampling and decoding of errors.